MozerBYU/IT_Projects/Software/Nginx_WAF.md

 ### Part 1e – Configure and Enable ModSecurity WAF

-In this part we are going to create a new directory, modsec, within our default Nginx configuration directory for our ModSecurity configuration files.
-We will be using the recommended configuration directly for the creators of ModSecurity (SpiderLabs).
+In this part we are going to create a new directory, *modsec*, within our default Nginx configuration directory for our ModSecurity configuration files.
+We will be using the recommended configuration directly from the creators of ModSecurity (SpiderLabs) as a starting point.
+Feel free to, and please do, adjust these according to your system needs and preferences.

 > `mkdir /etc/nginx/modsec`
 > <br> `wget -P /etc/nginx/modsec/ https://raw.githubusercontent.com/SpiderLabs/ModSecurity/v3/master/modsecurity.conf-recommended`
 > <br> `mv /etc/nginx/modsec/modsecurity.conf-recommended /etc/nginx/modsec/modsecurity.conf`

-Occasionally there is an error where the unicode.mapping file isn’t copied correctly, if this happens go to the GitHub repo and download it (should be in the master branch).
+Occasionally there is an error where the unicode.mapping file isn’t copied correctly, if this happens it should be included by ModSecurity in the file you downloaded, if not go to the GitHub repo and download it (should be in the master branch).
 And then simply run the following command to put it in the correct place:

 > `cp ModSecurity/unicode.mapping /etc/nginx/modsec`

-While we are still in the configuring stage, we need to ensure that ModSecurity is in ‘detection-mode’ only, otherwise it will drop traffic (which can pose problems during the configuration stage). **MAKE SURE TO CHANGE THIS LATER.**
+While we are still in the configuring stage, we need to ensure that ModSecurity is in ‘detection-mode’ only, otherwise it will drop traffic (which can pose problems during the configuration stage).

+> **MAKE SURE TO CHANGE THIS LATER.**

 > `sed -i 's/SecRuleEngine DetectionOnly/SecRuleEngine On/' /etc/nginx/modsec/modsecurity.conf`